 Mites are not the only cause of dead bees.
 Extreme temperatures can also result in the loss of a hive, particularly over winter where temperatures can drop quite a bit.
 This is more common in newer colonies that have not had time to establish large populations.

 With fewer numbers, bee colonies are unable to generate the internal hive heat required to survive if temperatures plumet.
-You can help by placing your hive in a sheltered area, as it is wind chill that causes the most harm to beehives in terms of temperature.
+You can help by placing your hive in a sheltered area as it is wind chill that causes the most harm to beehives in terms of temperature.
 Many beekeepers buy a beehive cover or wrap to protect the hive from the elements.
-Amazon sells a great collection here if you are interested.
-The link opens in a new tab.

-It’s not just cold though, and heat can also be a problem for bees.
+It’s not just cold though – heat can also be a problem for bees.
 As such, it is imperative that you ensure your hive is never placed in direct midday sun during the warmer summer months.
 If the temperature gets too hot, the brood can die.
 Production will stop as the bees move to the cooler outside and the queen will stop laying.

 Bee Fatalities Due to Invaders